hellold6/Platformer/README.md

 the code is constantly updating so check back every now and then!!

-i, equinox, did... like. nothing. i came up with the idea lmao and also edited this to make it seem friengldier
+i, equinox, did... like. nothing. i came up with the idea lmao i made the music and sprites which took like. max 1 hour and also edited this to make it seem friengldier willow did 90% of this!! look at her!! giver her the credit!!

 ## thank you for visiting this page and hopefully downloading maybe please